akka/akka-dependencies/docs/src/main/paradox/index.md

 ### Edge

-Move your endpoints to the edge of the cloud for lower latency and higher availability.
+Move your endpoints to the edge of the cloud for lower latency and higher availability. *Akka Edge Rust* extends the power of Akka’s event-driven model to resource-constrained devices.
 [Akka Edge](https://doc.akka.io/docs/akka-edge/current/index.html)

 @@@ index